wp-document-revisions/wp-document-revisions/readme.md

 Enjoy using WP Document Revisions?
 Please consider [making a small donation](http://ben.balter.com/donate/?utm_source=readme&utm_medium=donate&utm_campaign=wp-document-revisions) to support the project's continued development.

+## How to Contribute ##

+WP Document Revisions is an open source project and is supported by the efforts of an entire community.
+We'd love for you to get involved.
+Whatever your level of skill or however much time you can give, your contribution is greatly appreciated.

+* **Users** - download the latest [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop) ([Build Status](http://travis-ci.org/#!/benbalter/WP-Document-Revisions) of the plugin, and [submit bug/feature requests](https://github.com/benbalter/WP-Document-Revisions/issues).
+* **Non-English Users** - [Contribute a translation](http://translations.benbalter.com/projects/wp-document-revisions/) using the GlotPress web interface - no technical knowledge required ([how to](http://translations.benbalter.com/projects/how-to-translate)).
+* **Developers** - [Fork the development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop) ([Build Status](http://travis-ci.org/#!/benbalter/WP-Document-Revisions)) and submit a pull request

 ##Useful Plugins##

 * [Members](http://wordpress.org/extend/plugins/members/)